 Sources: Elia survey - August 2021

-Several of our clients testify:
+Several of our customers testify:

-But then, where do these disorders come from?
+So where do these disorders come from?